Annual Technical Report 2005 on Patent Information Activities submitted by Russian Federation (SCIT/ATR/PI/2005/RU)

 Trends or areas experiencing rapid changes with respect to the previous year

-Table 1 shows the data for 2002-2003 for the filing of patent applications in the Russian Federation (RF), for inventions by national and foreign applicants.
+Table 1 shows the data for 2004-2005 for the filing of RF patent applications for inventions by national and foreign applicants.

-The least popular among both Russian and foreign applicants was Section D – Textiles and Paper.
-The number of applications filed under this section in 2003 was less than one per cent of the overall number of applications for inventions received.
+The least popular among both Russian and foreign applicants was Section D — Textiles and Paper.
+The number of applications filed under this Section in 2005 constituted 1.09 per cent of the overall number of applications filed for inventions.

-In comparison with 2002, the growth in the overall number of applications filed in 2003 by approximately 13.8 per cent should be noted.
-The number of applications filed by foreign applicants also increased by 13.6 per cent.
+Growth should also be noted in the overall number of applications filed for utility models in 2005 (see Table 2).
+The number of applications filed by foreign applicants also increased.

-The leading section of the IPC in the past year was Section B – Performing Operations and Transporting, where the number of patents granted in this area increased in relation to the previous year by 33.1 per cent and was at a maximum.
-Section A – Human Necessities was also a leading category (27.2 per cent).
-The lowest number of applications was again filed for Section D – Textiles and Paper, which was the least numerous in terms of the number of patents granted, and also for Section C – Chemistry and Metallurgy.
+The largest number of patents granted for utility models in the past year was for Section B — Performing Operations and Transporting, and Section A — Human Necessities.
+The lowest number of applications was again filed for Section D — Textiles and Paper, which was the least numerous in terms of utility model patents granted, and also for Section C — Chemistry and Metallurgy.

 II.
 Matters concerning the generation, reproduction, distribution and use of primary and secondary sources of patent information

 Publishing, printing, copying (main types of publications of the office in the field of patent information, etc.)